Introducing: 10 Surprising Uses for Citric Acid Around Your Home!

 I’m Citric Acid Convert.
 Where Can I Buy It?

 You’re in luck!
 Citric acid is widely available in many forms.
 It comes in a powder or a liquid, which you can use in homemade cleaners or on its own.
-There are also pre-made products that have citric acid in them – like all-purpose sprays and detergents – which makes using citric acid very convenient.
+There are also pre-made products with citric acid in them – like all-purpose sprays and detergents – making using citric acid very convenient.
 We love this Citric Acid.

 Something You Shouldn’t Clean With Citric Acid